Global existence and convergence near equilibrium for the moving interface problem between Navier-Stokes and the linear wave equation: Convergence in large time towards a flat interface solution as defined in

-Similarly, due to (\ref{h10.b}), we have that $\alpha_t^n(\cdot,n)=0$ on $\{0\}\cup\{h_s\}$, which ensures that the solution of the one time differentiated version of (\ref{waven1d}) has the regularity $(\alpha^n_t,\alpha^n_{tt})\in L^\infty (0,\infty; H^1_0(0,h_s))\times L^\infty (0,\infty; L^2(0,h_s))$, with the estimate a.e on $[0,\infty)$:
+Similarly, due to (\ref{h10.b}), (\ref{h10.b1}) we have that $\alpha_t^n(\cdot,n)=0$ on $\{0\}\cup\{h_s\}$, which ensures that the solution of the one time differentiated version of (\ref{waven1d}) has the regularity $(\alpha^n_t,\alpha^n_{tt})\in L^\infty (0,\infty; H^1_0(0,h_s))\times L^\infty (0,\infty; L^2(0,h_s))$, with the estimate a.e on $[0,\infty)$:

-where we used (\ref{119.1}) to obtain (\ref{119.2}) from the previous inequality.
+where we used the elliptic regularity (\ref{119.1}), (\ref{100825.1}) to obtain the inequlaity before (\ref{119.2}) from the previous inequality.
 Note also that in the second equality above we just used the fact $m$ commutes with the vertical derivative, and in the inequality below the fact that the $L^2$ norm of the average of a function is controlled by the $L^2$ norm of the function by Cauchy-Schwarz.
 Remember also that gravity disappears in the first time-differentiated wave equation.
 Using our global in time estimate, we then infer from (\ref{119.2}) that

 Similarly,

 due to the presence of gravity (either zero or non zero) in (\ref{waven1d}).
 Due to $\alpha$ being solution of the wave equation, we infer from (\ref{119.3}) that